-In the event that such suspicions involve the Head, the suspicion should be referred to the Chair of Governors, without the Head being informed, contact details for whom are shown on Page 1 of this document. .
+In the event that such suspicions involve the Head, the suspicion should be referred to the Director with responsibility for safeguarding, without the Head being informed, contact details for whom are shown on Page 1 of this document.

 The member of staff should pursue the matter if he or she does not feel that it has been recorded and dealt with adequately.
 It is your responsibility to take action.